Playtech first-half profit drops as COVID-19 hits sales, sports events

-Sept 17 (Reuters) - Gambling software maker Playtech PTEC.L posted lower first-half profit on Thursday, hit by store closures and sports events cancellations due to coronavirus-led curbs.
+Sept 17 (Reuters) - Gambling software maker Playtech PTEC.L said on Thursday it expects online business to remain strong even as it posted lower first-half profit, hit by store closures and sports events cancellations due to coronavirus-led curbs.

 The world's biggest supplier of technology for online gaming operators said first-half adjusted core earnings fell 15% to 162.3 million euros ($190.80 million) for the six months ended June 30.